jvs/exemplary/README.md

 output that may already appear in the example.
 This lets you run Exemplary multiple times as you edit your documentation.

-Note: Because Exemplary modifies your files, make sure they are committed to git before you render them.
+Take care: Because Exemplary modifies your files, make sure they are committed to git before you render them.

 (Or, as part of your build, copy your Markdown files to a build directory, and